Lophosaurus dilophus: Description

 A large, short-tailed species with heterogeneous dorsal scalation and a discontinuous vertebral crest.
 There are several slightly enlarged scales below the tympanum, a row of enlarged submaxillaries and a series of large, lanceolate scales on the anterior edge of the gular pouch.

-The species differs from L. boydii in that it lacks large conical scales below the tympanum; it differs from L. spinipes in that it has lanceolate scales on the nuchal and dorsal crests (rather than triangular); and it differs from Hypsilurus in that it has a heterogeneous (rather than homogeneous) dorsal scalation.
+The species differs visually from Boyd's forest dragon, as it lacks the large, conical scales below the tympanum; additionally, it differs from the southern forest dragon in that it has lanceolate scales on the nuchal and dorsal crests, rather than triangular.
+Overall, the species differs from hypsilurid lizards in that it has a heterogeneous (rather than homogeneous) dorsal scalation.

 Distribution

-This species is found in New Guinea and the Moluccan islands, Indonesia.
-It is present across the entire island of New Guinea, although it appears to have an upper elevation limit of 800 metres.
-It has been recorded on the Moluccan islands of Aru and Kei, Batanta and Salawati in West Papua Province, Numfoor and Yapen in Papua Province, Indonesian New Guinea and Fergusson island in Milne Bay Province, Papua New Guinea.
-As this species appears to exhibit an association with rainforest or former rainforest, it is probably absent from the savannah of the Trans-Fly, and no records from this region are known.
+This species is found in Papua New Guinea and the Moluccan Islands of Indonesia.
+It is present across the entire island of New Guinea, although it appears to have an upper elevation limit of 800m (2624.8').
+It has been recorded on the Moluccan islands of Aru and Kei, Batanta and Salawati in West Papua Province, Numfoor and Yapen in Papua Province, Indonesian New Guinea and Fergusson Island in Milne Bay Province, Papua New Guinea.
+As this species appears to exhibit a preference for rainforest or former rainforest, it is probably absent from the southern savannah of the Trans-Fly; no records from this region are known.

 Habitat and ecology

-Found in lowland and mid-montane primary and secondary rainforest.
-It is primarily found in the forest interior and regrowth areas, and will persist in areas of garden agriculture with some trees.
-It is an arboreal species whose prey includes insects and small fruits.
+Found in lowland and mid-montane primary and secondary rainforest, it is primarily seen in the forest interior or in regrowth areas; the species will persist in areas of agriculture or private gardens with available trees.
+It is an omnivorous and arboreal species, whose diet includes insects and small fruits.